Jyotiraditya Scindia, mother test positive for COVID-19: Reports

 New Delhi, June 09: BJP leader Jyotiraditya Scindia and his mother Madhavi Raje Scindia has been admitted to the Max Super Speciality hospital here.
 Reports say that both have tested positive for COVID-19.

 Both were admitted after they complained of throat irritation and also had fever, both of which are COVID-19 like symptoms.
 While Jyotiraditya showed symptoms of coronavirus, his mother remains asymptomatic.
-Both are undergoing treatment at hospital.
+Both are undergoing treatment at the hospital.

 Delhi Health Minister claims 50% have no contact, Centre says no community spread | Oneindia News